Sunday, June 8 to Thursday, July 10, 2025

 - Poland is an ideal setting for our summer law program with its focus on law of the European Union and international business and trade law.
 Students can build a summer experience of their choice by using the modular schedule that offers many options to organize one's summer abroad.

-- The academic program, scheduled from June 8 to July 10, 2025, features four two-credit courses: Law of the European Union, International Investment Law, Federal Regulation and the Roberts Court, and Global Business and Forced Labor.
-Students may take up to six credits from this selection of courses.
+- The academic program, scheduled from June 8 to July 10, 2025, features four two-credit courses: Law of the European Union, International Investment Law.
+The Implications of the U.S. Supreme Court on Separation of Powers for International Business, and Complex Civil Litigation in the U.S. for Global Businesses.

 - Optional externships with top law firms and other legal organization are available in Warsaw and Kraków.
 Externship are taken for academic credit and begin as early as May 19 through August 9.
 Students must enroll in the online course called Becoming an International Lawyer for one credit and in Legal Externship for one, two, or three credits to coincide with the number of hours of work at the placement.
 Students earn one credit for every 60 hours of work at the externship placement.
 Catholic Law students may satisfy a portion of the J.D. degree requirement for experiential learning by taking part in an arranged externship through the summer program.